Jalastin/ECS-189L-Project/ProjectDocument.md

 ### Player and Pearls

+- There is a 0.3s teleportDelay before the Player is teleported to the location of a Pearl.
+This was added so that teleportation wasn't completely trivial (ie. when there is no delay), while still being short enough to not have too long of a lag time between pearl collision and player teleportation.

 - Originally I picked an arbitrary max force for the pearls, 250f.
 However after the majority of play testers reported that the pearl was too slow, I increased the max force to 350f.
 Any force higher than this however was too much, as it made the majority of our levels too trivial.
 At 400f I was able to throw a pearl hard enough to skip the first zone entirely!

 - I kept the gravity of both the Projectile and Player the same: 1.
 The only thing I changed was their masses.
 I settled on a mass of 2 for the Player and 0.2 for the Pearl.
 Any more felt too sluggish, and any less felt too light / floaty.

+### Physics Materials

+- As a baseline, Default material has 0.4 friction and 0 bounciness.
+I wanted the Pearl and Player to be able to "grip" onto normal surfaces without bouncing.
+Slime material has the same amount of friction but 0.6 bounciness.
+This lets pearls have a slight bounce on objects without fully redirecting their motion (in the case of 1 bounciness).
+Ice material, however, has 0.1 friction and 0 bounciness.
+Since the final section of the level is the ice + wind zone, I wanted to make the platforms their significantly more difficult to land on.
+Having 0.1 friction made it so that collisions are still predictable, but create a slippier surface for potential misplays during gameplay.

 ### Dark Zone